mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/1-1.png" height="500">

-Choose a short, descriptive name for your repository, and remember to generate a README file
+Choose a short, descriptive name for your repository and **Initialize this repository with a README**.
+Since this is a tutorial and not a real project, this repository has been named "test".

 <img src="https://github.com/mysteryduck/github/blob/master/img/1-2.png" height="500">